You are viewing Version 2, the most recent version of this dataset.

 Freshwater

 Miscellaneous information about the data, not captured elsewhere.
-N/A
+In addition to the sector-specific entities, the dataset includes two additional composite entities: